pankaj139/system-design-interview-solutions/cdn_system_design.md

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.
+**Answer:** * Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms to ensure consistency.

 </details>

+#### Intermediate Level

-**Q4:** How would you design cache invalidation for a CDN that needs to handle 1 billion requests per day?
+**Q1:** How would you design cache invalidation for a CDN that needs to handle 1 billion requests per day?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Distributed invalidation protocols, event-driven cache purging, and global propagation mechanisms across multiple regions.
+**Answer:** * Distributed invalidation protocols, event-driven cache purging, and global propagation mechanisms across multiple regions.

 </details>

-**Q5:** What happens if your cache invalidation system goes down during peak traffic?
+**Q2:** What happens if your cache invalidation system goes down during peak traffic?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Fallback mechanisms, manual purging, and recovery procedures to maintain cache consistency.
+**Answer:** * Fallback mechanisms, manual purging, and recovery procedures to maintain cache consistency.

 </details>

-**Q6:** How would you handle cache invalidation for a CDN that needs to work across multiple data centers?
+**Q3:** How would you handle cache invalidation for a CDN that needs to work across multiple data centers?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Cross-region invalidation protocols, event-driven cache purging, and global propagation mechanisms.
+**Answer:** * Cross-region invalidation protocols, event-driven cache purging, and global propagation mechanisms.

 </details>

+#### Advanced Level

-**Q7:** Design cache invalidation for a CDN that needs to support real-time video streaming.
+**Q1:** Design cache invalidation for a CDN that needs to support real-time video streaming.

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms for video content.
+**Answer:** * Real-time invalidation protocols, event-driven cache purging, and global propagation mechanisms for video content.

 </details>

-**Q8:** How would you handle cache invalidation for a CDN that needs to support custom domains and enterprise features?
+**Q2:** How would you handle cache invalidation for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.
+**Answer:** * Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.

 </details>

-**Q9:** What cache invalidation optimizations would you implement for a CDN with high throughput?
+**Q3:** What cache invalidation optimizations would you implement for a CDN with high throughput?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Intelligent invalidation algorithms, event-driven cache purging, and distributed invalidation protocols.
+**Answer:** * Intelligent invalidation algorithms, event-driven cache purging, and distributed invalidation protocols.

 </details>

+#### System Design Deep Dive

-**Q10:** How would you design cache invalidation for a CDN that needs to support custom domains and enterprise features?
+**Q1:** How would you design cache invalidation for a CDN that needs to support custom domains and enterprise features?

 <details>
 <summary>💭 Think first, then reveal answer</summary>

-**Answer:** Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.
+**Answer:** * Domain-specific invalidation, enterprise cache policies, and compliance-aware cache management.

 </details>